 - Function-based groups

 Global Hierarchy.
-McDonald’s Corporation has a global hierarchy to cover all its operations worldwide.
-This feature of the organizational structure emphasizes corporate control in the context of managerial control and direction.
-For example, McDonald’s CEO directs the activities of all business areas through this structural characteristic.
-Mandates and directives are passed from the CEO down to middle managers, and to the restaurant managers and personnel in company-owned operations and among franchisees.
-This feature of McDonald’s corporate structure is typical of most global business organizations.
+McDonald’s Corporation has a global hierarchy for all of its operations.
+This feature of the organizational structure emphasizes corporate control in the context of managerial control and direction of the restaurant chain.
+For example, McDonald’s CEO directs and guides the activities of all business areas through this structural characteristic.
+Through the corporate structure, strategic directives and guidelines are passed down from the CEO to middle managers, and eventually to the restaurant managers and personnel in company-owned locations and among franchisees and licensees.
+In this context, the structural design facilitates top-down corporate management.
+McDonald’s operations management directly relates to this feature of the corporate structure, which is typical of many multinational business organizations.

 Advantages & Disadvantages of McDonald’s Corporate Structure